Vote for me!! Evictions are coming.

 I’m a PhD student, which is basically a baby scientist.
 I don’t know enough to do my own research so I’ll spend the next 4 years being trained how to do it properly.

-Favourite thing to do in science You never stop learning!
+Favourite thing to do in my job You never stop learning!
 I love finding out new things and learning how to use them.
 I get completely lost in my reading sometimes, I will have started looking up the properties of an element and ended up reading a paper about soil composition.

 I use supercomputers to investigate the waste products of the nuclear industry and hopefully find a solution!